SymBoltz.jl: A symbolic-numeric, approximation-free, and differentiable linear Einstein-Boltzmann solver: Code architecture and main features

 \section{Code architecture and main features}

-SymBoltz is built somewhat differently than other Boltzmann codes.
-In short, it uses a symbolic-numeric abstraction interface where users enter high-level symbolic equations, and automatically compiles them to fast low-level numerical functions.
-It cures stiffness with implicit ODE solvers, and uses no approximation schemes to keep models simple, elegant and extensible.
-It is differentiable, so one can easily get accurate derivatives of any output with respect to any input.
-This provides rapid model prototyping, helpful abstractions and automation of typical chores when modifying other codes.
-SymBoltz encourages interactive usage and pursues a modular design that lets users integrate whatever they need from the package into their own applications.
-The end goal is to prioritize the \emph{modeler}, who should be able to just write down the model equations while SymBoltz takes care of the rest.
+SymBoltz is designed around three main features.
+In brief, it has a symbolic-numeric abstraction interface where users enter high-level symbolic equations that are automatically compiled to fast low-level numerical functions.
+It cures stiffness with implicit ODE solvers instead of approximation schemes to keep models simple, elegant, and extensible.
+It is differentiable, so it is possible to get accurate derivatives of any output with respect to any input.
+This provides rapid model prototyping, helpful abstractions, and automates tasks that must be done manually when modifying other codes.
+SymBoltz encourages interactive use and pursues a modular design that lets users integrate what they need from the package into their own applications.
+The end goal is to prioritize the modeler, who should be able to just write down their equations, while SymBoltz automates modeling chores.